kelvinz/code-notes/courses/spark_docs.md

 Use this patch to play an audio clip multiple times in response to triggers, without stopping the clip when a new clip starts to play.
 	controller => controller

+*single-clip controller patch*
+Play, stop or loop a single audio clip at a time based on a specific trigger.
+	play + stop + loop => controller